jimmiebergmann/wepp/README.md

 A web microframework written in C++, providing a clean API for running REST servers/clients.

 ## Status
-This library is currently in startup phase and not yet providing any useful functionality.
-Follow for more updates.
+No useful functionality is yet available.

 ## Dependencies
 * C++11